John B. Gage: Biography

 Gage was born on the 80 acre family farm at 9th and Cleveland on February 24, 1887.
 He graduated from the University of Kansas in 1907.
 Following in his father's footsteps, he studied law and received his law degree from the Kansas City School of Law in 1909.

 He married Constant R. Lane in 1916, and they had one child.
-His wife died in January 1920.
+She died in January 1920.
+Gage married his second wife, Marjorie Hires, in 1922, with whom he had two sons and a daughter.

 In 1930, he started the Gage and Hill law firm in the Bryant Building at 11th and Grand.
 Following a series of mergers, the firm would become Lathrop and Gage in 1873 (via the Lathrop line).

 After Pendergast pleaded guilty to income tax evasion charges in 1939, Gage, a Democrat, campaigned for mayor for the Citizens Association party consisting of both Democrats and Republicans.
 A signature aspect of the campaign was an appeal to housewives with the slogan:

 He was to cut the city budget by $700,000, hired city manager L.P.
 Cookingham, and began to expand the city limits.
 He was elected three times.

-He died on January 15, 1970, a month after being hit by a truck while walking to work at 11th and Grand Avenue in Kansas City.
+He died on January 15, 1970, a month after being hit by a truck driver while walking to work at 11th and Grand Avenue in Kansas City.